rhortal/eportem/README.md

 # ePortem

 Scripts for ePortem.
-Automates start (office and home versions), lunch, return and end of day.
+Automates start (office and home working versions), lunch, return and end of day.

+Optionally, it notifies the user on Telegram and Slack.

 ePortem is a SaaS solution used in Spain for HR-related tasks.
 These scripts automate the functionality that enables people to track the time they spend at work every day, as required by Spanish law.

 ## Deployment